metasong/iam-data/documents/Async & Performance Chapter 4: Generators_199.md

 });

 ```
-// make and return an iterator
+//every time the above code make and return an iterator
 return {
 		next: function(v) {
 			// ..